University of Chester2015 League Table Ranking 78

 - 2005 full university status achieved; 2007 research degree awarding powers granted.

-- Main campus – Chester: approximately 10 minutes walking distance of the centre of one of England's finest historic cities.
+- The main campus in Chester is approximately 10 minutes walking distance of the centre of one of England's finest historic cities.

-- Warrington Campus: a self-contained campus at Padgate, Warrington.
+- Warrington Campus is a self-contained campus at Padgate, Warrington.

-- Kingsway Buildings: a second site in Chester, opened in September 2007, approximately 5 minutes driving distance or 20 minutes walking distance from the main Chester campus; the Chester base of the Faculty of Arts and Media.
+- Kingsway Buildings, a second site in Chester opened in September 2007, is approximately 5 minutes driving distance or 20 minutes walking distance from the main Chester campus; the Chester base of the Faculty of Arts and Media.

-- Riverside Campus: a third Chester site located in the city centre, opening in September 2010, approximately 6 minutes driving distance or 25 minutes walking distance from the main Chester campus; the Chester base of the Faculty of Education and Children's Services and the Faculty of Health and Social Care.
+- Riverside Campus, a third Chester site located in the city centre, opened in September 2010, approximately 6 minutes driving distance or 25 minutes walking distance from the main Chester campus; the Chester base of the Faculty of Education and Children's Services and the Faculty of Health and Social Care.